 Most states maintain a Medicaid exclusion list and are required to report exclusions or terminated Medicaid providers to HHS OIG within 30 days in accordance with Performance Standard 8.

 However, the actual average time for a state exclusion to make it to the OIG LEIE is 173 days.
-Employers need to reference each state list in addition to the OIG LEIE and the SAM.gov.
+Employers need to reference each state list in addition to the OIG LEIE and SAM.gov.
 Today, there are 43 states that have a state Medicaid exclusion list.